slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Books are like mirrors: if a fool looks in, you cannot expect a genius to look out."
 -- J.K.
 Rowling*

 > *"Books say: she did this because.
 Life says: she did this.
 Books are where things are explained to you; life is where things aren’t.
-I'm not surprised some people prefer books."
+I’m not surprised some people prefer books."
 -- Julian Barnes*

 > *"A library is infinity under a roof."